gnana2007/visuddha-dev/README.md

-  # Ayurvedic Herb Traceability System
+# Viśuddha

-  This is a code bundle for Ayurvedic Herb Traceability System.
+This is a code bundle for Viśuddha - Ayurvedic Herb Traceability System.

   ## Running the code